On angular measures in axiomatic Euclidean planar geometry: Points, lines, and linear segments

 The \emph{incidence axioms} are: \begin{axioms} \item[I1] Any two distinct points are incident with exactly one line. \item[I2] Every line is incident with at least two distinct points. \item[I3] There exist three noncollinear points. \end{axioms} It follows from \ax{I1} and \ax{I2} that any line is given by the set of points incident with it.
 Thus we can, and shall, identify a line with its set of incident points.
 Rather than the cumbersome “incident with” we use commonly understood terms such as points lying on a line, a line passing through a point, etc. We shall write $\lin{AB}$ for the unique line through distinct points $A$, $B$.

 \savebox\gbox { }

 For the \emph{betweenness axioms} \ax{B1}–\ax{B4}, we need some notation and a definition.
-The betweenness relation “$B$ is between $A$ and $C$” is written $A*B*C$.
+The betweenness relation “\!$B$ is between $A$ and $C$” is written $A*B*C$.
 The \emph{line segment} between two distinct points $D$ and $E$ is the set consisting of $D$, $E$, and all points between them, and is denoted by $\seg{DE}$.

-\wrapfigstop \begin{axioms} \item[B1] If $A*B*C$ then $A$, $B$, $C$ are distinct points on a line, and also $C*B*A$. \item[B2] For any two distinct points $A$ and $B$, there exists a point $C$ such that $A*B*C$. \item[B3] Given three distinct points on a line, exactly one of them is between the other two. \item[B4] \emph{Pasch's axiom}: If $A$, $B$, $C$ be three non-collinear points and a line $l$ contains none of them, but $l$ contains a point in $\seg{AB}$, then $l$ contains a point in $\seg{AC}\cup\seg{BC}$. \end{axioms}
+\wrapfigstop \begin{axioms} \item[B1] If $A*B*C$ then $A$, $B$, $C$ are distinct points on a line, and also $C*B*A$. \item[B2] For any two distinct points $A$ and $B$, there exists a point $C$ such that $A*B*C$. \item[B3] Given three distinct points on a line, exactly one of them is between the other two. \item[B4] \emph{Pasch's axiom}:\footnote{ Strictly speaking, Pasch stated the axiom for three-dimensional geometry, with the added assumption that $l$ lies the plane containing $A$, $B$, and $C$.
+The present version, in contrast, restricts the dimensions to two.} If $A$, $B$, $C$ be three non-collinear points and a line $l$ contains none of them, but $l$ contains a point in $\seg{AB}$, then $l$ contains a point in $\seg{AC}\cup\seg{BC}$. \end{axioms}

 \savebox\gbox { }